gidgethub/gidgethub/docs/sansio.rst

         Create a :class:`RateLimit` instance from the HTTP headers of a GitHub API response.
 Returns ``None`` if the ratelimit is not found in the headers.

+        .. versionchanged:: 3.0

+            Returns ``None`` if the ratelimit is not found in the headers.

 .. function:: decipher_response(status_code, headers, body)